The Desires of Our Hearts

 When Gideon realized that it was the angel of the Lord, he exclaimed, ‘Alas, Sovereign Lord!
 I have seen the angel of the Lord face to face!’
 But the Lord said to him, ‘Peace!
 Do not be afraid.
 You are not going to die.’
 So Gideon built an altar to the Lord there and called it The Lord Is Peace.”
 Judges 6:36-40 NIV

 After Gideon’s offering is consumed, he is finally assured that it is the Lord speaking to him.
 The Spirit of the Lord came upon him and he blew a trumpet to gather others to join him in fighting the Midianites.
-Why would the people listen to him, this lowest of the tribe of Manasseh, not known for their leadership?
-Obviously, God was with him or they would not have heard his call to war as a message from God.
+But why did the people listen to him, this lowest of the tribe of Manasseh, not known for their leadership?
+Obviously, God told him what to do and what God says to do, works!

-Later, he asks God for one more sign of confirmation, to be sure he understands the task and its promised outcome of victory.
+God was with him or they would not have heard his call to war as a message from God.
+Later, Gideon asks God for one more sign of confirmation before he leads the Israelites into battle.
+He needs certainty about the task and its promised outcome of victory.
 After all, this was a life and death situation and the Israelites had not seen a victory for some time:

 “Gideon said to God, ‘If you will save Israel by my hand as you have promised, look, I will place a wool fleece on the threshing floor.
 If there is dew only on the fleece and all the ground is dry, then I will know that you will save Israel by my hand, as you said.’
+And that is what happened.
+Gideon rose early the next day; he squeezed the fleece and wrung out the dew—a bowlful of water.

 Then Gideon said to God, ‘Do not be angry with me.
 Let me make just one more request.
 Allow me one more test with the fleece, but this time make the fleece dry and let the ground be covered with dew.’
+That night God did so.
+Only the fleece was dry; all the ground was covered with dew.”
+Judges 6:36-40 NIV

 As the story continues in Judges Chapter 7, we read how God directs Gideon’s every step, even showing him how to successfully spy on the enemy by listening in on their plans.
 God tells Gideon exactly how to bring about a successful attack and reduces the number of Gideon’s army to 300 men.
 Who but God would reduce the number in His army?!
 He directs Gideon to choose only those who drank water while still scanning the area for their enemy.
 Is this not symbolic of the balance we are to have, drinking the water of the spirit while staying alert for the enemy of our souls?